pedrominatel/esp32-projects/README.md

 ## ESP32 Projects

-ESP32 Projects based on ESP-IDF
+ESP32 Projects based on ESP-IDF and Arduino.